-Due to the closure of the Hawke's Bay Opera House for earthquake strengthening, Hawke's Bay Opera House Ltd has ceased trading and as at 30 June 2014 has been exempted by Council from being a CCO under section 7(3) of the Local Government Act 2002.
-Hawke's Bay Opera House Ltd (Toitoi) has now been reopened but this activity is now operating as a business unit of Hastings District Council and not in a separate entity.
+Due to the closure of the Hawke's Bay Opera House and the Municipal Building for earthquake strengthening, Hawke's Bay Opera House Ltd has ceased trading and as at 30 June 2014 has been exempted by Council from being a CCO under section 7(3) of the Local Government Act 2002.
+Toitoi - Hawkes Bay Arts & Events Centre has now been reopened but this activity is now operating as a business unit of Hastings District Council and not in a separate entity.